WhatsApp/crashdump_viewer_cli/README.md

 - [x] - Viewing individual information for a process

 ## TODOs
-- [ ] - Implement Help Page (when you press `?`, should come up with a list of commands)
+### High Priority
 - [ ] - Parallelize `CrashDump::from_index_map`
+- [ ] - Add TextView to inspect all output on Stack/Heap/Messages
     - [ ] - Implement additional information (when you press enter, we should be able to go into the children table)
 - [ ] - Human readable byte sizes (should be in bytes instead of words)

+### Future Work
+- [ ] - Implement Help Page (when you press `?`, should come up with a list of commands)
 - [ ] - Better coloring that just static coloring (we're currently hardcoding a lot of colors, but these should ideally be moved out)
 - [ ] - Implement custom sorting for tables
 - [ ] - Implement a regex search for processes (current right now you can't search, only scroll down)